-The monitoring team reviewed the records of the 38 HCBS Waiver consumers and 10 supplemental sample consumers for special incidents during the review period.
+The monitoring team reviewed the records of the 39 HCBS Waiver consumers and 10 supplemental sample consumers for special incidents during the review period.
 SCLARC reported all special incidents for the sample selected for the HCBS Waiver review.
-For the supplemental sample, the service providers reported nine of the ten incidents to SCLARC within the required timeframes, and SCLARC subsequently transmitted nine of the ten special incidents within the required timeframes.
+For the supplemental sample, the service providers reported all ten of the incidents to SCLARC within the required timeframes, and SCLARC subsequently transmitted all ten of the special incidents within the required timeframes.
 SCLARC's follow-up activities for the 10 consumer incidents were timely and appropriate for the severity of the situation.